Acronix98/Superstar/README.md

 # Superstar Quest
-Superstar Quest is a Super Mario Odyssey mod for Odyssey Mod Selector created by Acronix98
+Superstar Quest is a Super Mario Odyssey mod for Modyssey created by Acronix98